 Second Sunday of the Great Fast

-The request of the friends is valid but timid.
+The request of the friends is valid, but timid.
 The expectations of the crowd are high, but not high enough.
-They do expect Jesus to say, "I heal you."
+They expect Jesus to say, "I heal you."
 Instead He says, "I forgive you."
-They expect him to treat the maladies of the body, of the flesh, for that is what they plainly see.
-He chooses to treat not only the body, but also the spiritual dimension too, for that is what He plainly sees.
-They want Jesus to give the man a new restored body so he can walk.
-Jesus offers him heavenly grace so the man can five.
+They expect him to simply treat the body, for that is what they see.
+He chooses to treat not only the body, but also the soul, for that is what they do not see.
+They want Jesus to give the man a new body so he can walk; Jesus wants to impart grace so the man can live.
+Remarkable event this gospel message!
+If God is so touched by what He sees that He gives us what we need and not simply that for which we ask, what will He give us if we approach him with genuine faith!